magikghost/recur-macOS/Sound-reactivity-[work-in-progress].md

 * (for running external sound into the Pi) a USB sound card (I've only tested with https://www.amazon.co.uk/TechRise-External-Adapter-Splitter-Converter/dp/B01J3QGU50/ and it seems to work) _(**todo**: find out if any problems with this device in use)_
 * a MIDI controller to set modulation levels etc _(**todo**: menu system on the recur screen to allow config of modulation and mappings without mapping controller)_
-* able to login to your recur RPI to make config changes
+* hopefully not needed anymore? __able to login to your recur RPI to make config changes__

-### Setting up the PI to use the USB sound device

-_**todo**: instructions on doing this, implementing in default recur image?_

-I didn't keep notes on how I did this, but roughly you need to disable the Pi's onboard sound and enable the USB sound device instead.
-I think I followed instructions from https://raspberrypi.stackexchange.com/questions/80072/how-can-i-use-an-external-usb-sound-card-and-set-it-as-default to do this but it took a bit of fiddling.

 ### Using SoundReactPlugin